Disfix: Portuguese

 The root cause of this disfixation is the loss of intervocalic -n- in the evolution of Latin to Portuguese.
 Therefore, the Latin ending -anus became -ão in Portuguese and its feminine -ana became -ãa and then -ã.
 For comparison, notice the Spanish equivalents hermano-hermana, cristiano-cristiana, etc.

-It is important to note, however, that not all words with -ão come from Latin -anus, meaning that their feminine derivation will be different (cf. leão-leoa, for instance).
+Not all words with -ão come from Latin -anus, meaning that their feminine derivation will be different (cf. leão-leoa, for instance).
 There are also words whose disfixation was made by comparison (the case of charlatão, which is a French loanword).

 There are also two words which have feminine derivations made through disfixation: mau (bad) and réu (defendant, as used in law), whose feminines are má and ré respectively.

 Estonian

 Genitive forms of nouns belonging to the Estonian nominal types 5e, 7, and 7e, are formed by disfixing the last consonant -s, may be also accompanied with reverse consonant gradation: kallas → genitive kalda "shore".